Sao Lourenco do Barrocal

-Call us on to start planning your vacation to Sao Lourenco do Barrocal or take a look at our itineraries to Lisbon
+Call us on to start planning your holiday to Sao Lourenco do Barrocal or take a look at our itineraries to Portugal

 Just two hours east of Lisbon, São Lourenço do Barrocal is a beautiful farm estate in the heart of rural Alentejo.
 Surrounded by olive groves, vineyards and flower-covered meadows, it's a short distance from medieval Monsaraz and the Roman ruins of Evora.